-Before 1925, only a lone boxcar occasionally stood on a side track at this featureless site.
-Then an oil driller named McCamey hit a gusher.
-In less than a year, it was a brawling boom town of 10,000.
-People were housed in tents and hastily constructed buildings.
-Much quieter today, McCamey is still a center of oil activity and is a livestock shipping point for surrounding ranches.
+In 1925, an oil driller named George McCamey hit a gusher.
+In less than a year, it became a brawling boom town of 10,000.
+Today, McCamey is still a center of oil activity and is a livestock shipping point.
 In addition, a growing number of wind-turbine generators on the surrounding mesas make McCamey the wind energy capital of Texas.
 It is on U.S. 67 and part of U.S. 385 La Entrada Al Pacifico Trade Corridor.